marktanrj/pancake_frontrunner/readme.md

-yarn a <bnb amount>      //approve bnb amount to be spent by WBNB contract yarn s                   //get status of amount in and approved yarn buy                 //buy token immediately yarn dev                 //start sniper (to listen and buy token when launched)
+yarn a <bnb amount>      //approve bnb amount to be spent by WBNB contract yarn s                   //get status of amount in and approved yarn buy                 //buy token immediately yarn snipe                 //start sniper (to listen and buy token when launched)
 ```